 - Pharmaceutical manufacturer in a number of sensitive internal investigations.

-- GlaxoSmithKline in US$2.5 billion class-action antitrust suit.
+- GlaxoSmithKline in $2.5 billion class-action antitrust suit.

 - Client charged with violating the OFAC Iran sanctions in a four-week federal criminal case in the Southern District of New York; primary counts of conviction reversed on appeal.